xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

     * network structure and exposure
     * crash tension as misalignment between local risk and system crash probability

-  * Observation: evaluate whether the explanation cleanly separates these elements and uses them consistently.
+  * Observation: evaluate whether the explanation clearly separates these elements and uses them consistently.

 * Comparison metric